sam-maverick/discrete-wavelets/README.md

 - `data` (`number[]` or `number[][]`): Input data.
 - `wavelet` (`Wavelet`): Wavelet to use.
 - `mode` (`PaddingMode`): Signal extension mode.
 Defaults to `'symmetric'`.
-- `level` (`number|'LOW|'HIGH'`): Either decomposition level or roundingOption for calculating via [maxLevel](#maxLevel) or [maxLevel2](#maxLevel2) function.
-Defaults to level calculated by  [maxLevel](#maxLevel) or [maxLevel2](#maxLevel2) function with 'LOW' roundingOption.
+- `level` (`number|'LOW|'HIGH'`): Either the decomposition level or the roundingOption for calculating number of decompositions via [maxLevel](#maxLevel) or [maxLevel2](#maxLevel2) function.
+Defaults to 'LOW'.

 **Return**

 `number[][]` or `{ coeffs: DW.WaveletCoefficients2D, mask: DW.WaveletCoefficients2D }`:
-number\[]\[] and coeffs are the coefficients as result of the transform, for 1D and 2D respectively.
+***number\[]\[]*** and ***coeffs*** are the coefficients as result of the transform, for 1D and 2D respectively.
-In 2D, the ***mask*** is a structure with the same shape as the coefficients of the transform, where a '1' means that it is a position that holds actual data, and a '0' means that it is a zero that resulted from the synthetic data introduced by the padding.
-Therefore, wherever you see a 0 in the mask, this means that any input with the same shape will always produce a 0 in that coefficient position.
+In 2D, the ***mask*** is a data structure with the same shape as coeffs, where a '1' means that it is a position that holds actual data, and a '0' means that the correspondiing value in coeffs for that position has a zero that resulted from the synthetic data introduced by the padding.
+Note that whenever you see a 0 in the mask, this means that any input with the same shape will always produce a 0 in that position of the mask, and it will always have a 0 (or near-zero, due to precision errors) in that position in coeffs.

 > [!WARNING]
 >